Hepatic Encephalopathy (HE)

-Lactulose - a type of sugar that changes the acidity of your stools to help prevent the growth of bacteria that produce ammonia in the bowel
+A type of sugar that changes the acidity of your stools to help prevent the growth of bacteria that produce ammonia in the bowel.

-Neomycin - a type of antibiotic which may be used to help reduce the production of ammonia by killing intestinal bacteria in the gut
+A type of antibiotic which may be used to help reduce the production of ammonia by killing intestinal bacteria in the gut.

 As with all medicines these need to be taken in a certain way and can have side effects.
 Please see our publication for full information.